 Lidocaine preparations containing epinephrine cause demonstrable cardiovascular effects even if only given in small amounts, and it is prudent for basic hemodynamic monitoring to be carried out before and during use solutions containing vasopressors, particularly if there is any specific concern over the patient's cardiovascular status.

 Signs and symptoms of mild toxicity become apparent at plasma levels greater than 5 mcg/mL, beginning with slurred speech, tinnitus, circumoral paresthesiae and feeling faint.
 Above 10 mcg/mL, the patient may experience seizures or loss of consciousness.
 The myocardium and central nervous system are further depressed at 15 mcg/mL, progressing to cardiac arrhythmias, respiratory arrest and cardiac arrest above 20 mcg/mL.
-Animal studies suggest that the dose of lidocaine required to result in cardiovascular collapse is 7.1 times higher than the dose needed to induce seizures.
-This ratio is significantly higher than other local anesthetic agents, meaning that lidocaine may be less likely than other local anesthetics to progress rapidly through neurological signs and symptoms to full cardiovascular collapse in cases of toxic dosing.
+Animal studies suggest that the dose of lidocaine required to result in cardiovascular collapse is 7.1 ± 1.1 times higher than the dose needed to induce central nervous system effects.
+This so-called "CC/CNS ratio" is significantly higher than the ratio for other local anesthetic agents; for instance, bupivicaine has a CC/CNS ratio is around 2.0.
+In the event of toxic dosing in the conscious patient, lidocaine may be less likely than other local anesthetics to progress rapidly from neurological effects through to full cardiovascular collapse.
+By contrast, neurological signs and symptoms can often be masked if the patient is under the concurrent effects of sedation or general anesthesia, meaning that cardiovascular instability or arrhythmias may be the first manifestations.

 Administration of the drug should immediately cease if toxicity is suspected.
 In the case of cardiorespiratory collapse, there should be airway support and breathing assistance to prevent the development of respiratory acidosis, which may exacerbate toxicity and potentiate lidocaine's negative chronotropic and inotropic effects.
 Vital function support including oxygen, IV fluids, and inotropes should be instituted if required.
 Intravenous lipid emulsion is indicated as a rescue therapy, especially in cases of refractory cardiovascular collapse.